cesarbp/.emacs.d/docs/page/main-features.md

 ![](../examples/formatting.gif)

 In general the formatter settings are language server specific(e. g. `JDT LS` uses eclipse formatter file and `lsp-java-format-settings-url` to configure it while clangd uses `clangd-format` and `lsp-dart` uses the built-in `dartfmt` from `Dart SDK`).
 The only settings that are controlled on `lsp-mode` level are indent size and whether the server should use tabs or spaces.

-- Use `c-basic-offset` for `cc-mode` derived moves(e. g. java, C++) to control the tab size.
-- Use `tab-width` for any other mode to do the same.
-- Use `indent-tabs-mode` for selecting tab/spaces.
+Refer to `lsp--formatting-indent-alist` to find out what is the variable that is used for the current major mode.

+Some language servers, e.g. for C++, Java, etc, can format code as you type and the formatting is triggered when the corresponding character is pressed(typically, `}`, `RET`).
+This behaviour is controlled via `lsp-enable-on-type-formatting` and it is enabled by default.

 ## Debugger